lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 - We will use the Virtual Network used for the Domain Controller.
 It is not recommended to use the same Virtual Network for the Domain Controller and the Session Hosts.
 It is recommended to use a dedicated Virtual Network for the Session Hosts.
 This is not implemented in the script (for the moment ?).
 - I'm not using Application Security Group (only Network Security Groups).
-- FSLogix and MSIX features are only implemented for Pooled HostPools
+- FSLogix, MSIX and AppAttach features are only implemented for Pooled HostPools

 ### Azure Resources